CloudCodingSpace/RayTracer/README.md

 # RayTracer
 RayTracer, this project is about me (@CloudCodingSpace), creating a software raytracer pretty much from scratch with very less number of dependencies.
 The prefferred language of choice is indeed C++.
+And the graphics API is OpenGL.

 ## Build
 First you need to clone this repository using this command on your terminal or powershell :-